 Larry Lawrence sat beside the window of the Southwest Airlines 737, casually searching the ground below.
-In some strange way, he had hoped to be able to spot Dyson City as they flew over northern Alabama.
-To this point, he had not spotted any recognizable landmarks.
+In some strange way he had hoped to be able to spot Dyson City as they flew over northern Alabama.
+To this point he hadn’t spotted any recognizable landmarks.

-When the captain announced they were on the final approach into the Birmingham airport, Larry knew that they had long since passed the area where the town was located.
-It wasn't a real surprise that he hadn't noted anything that looked familiar ... just as he had changed over the years, so had the town.
+When the captain announced they were on the final approach into the Birmingham airport Larry knew they had long since passed the area where the town was located.
+It wasn’t a real surprise he hadn’t noted anything that looked familiar - just as he had changed over the years, so had the town.
 He was certain neither would have recognized the other.

-As he gathered his bag and exited the aircraft, he reflected on the events of that dreadful Valentine Day ... the events that had drastically altered his life forever.
+As he gathered his bag and exited the aircraft, he reflected on the events of that dreadful Valentine’s Day - the events that had drastically altered his life forever.

 “Be here on the fourteenth,” she had said.
 “It’s time for Madison to be avenged.”

-Larry had tried to immediately call the woman back at the number shown on his phone's ID, but was told by a robotic voice that it was not a working number.
+Larry had tried to immediately call the woman back at the number shown on his phone’s Caller ID, but was told by a robotic voice that it was not a working number.
 That raised his hackles even more than her phone call.
-After spending sixteen years in army intelligence and four years as the vice president and senior troubleshooter of a major security company, it took a lot to get that kind of reaction from him.
+It took a lot to get that kind of reaction from him after he spent sixteen years in Army Intelligence plus four years as the vice president and senior troubleshooter of a major security company.

-Since a mysterious call had precipitated this trip, Larry wanted to make sure that it would be almost impossible for anyone to track him, or trace anything that occurred in Alabama back to him.
-Therefore, he had used the same research, planning, and tradecraft tactics honed during his years in Army Special Operation Intelligence (SOI) to hide his true identity, and the path he would travel.
+Since a mysterious call had precipitated this trip Larry wanted to make sure that it would be almost impossible for anyone to track him, or trace anything that occurred in Alabama back to him.
+Therefore, he had used the same research, planning, and tradecraft tactics he’d honed during his years in Army Special Operations Intelligence (SOI) to hide his true identity, and the path he would travel.

 Thus, in the previous week, Larry had traveled to Denver, New Orleans, and Salt Lake City as part of his normal business activities.
-In each city, he had made late night visits to hotels close to where he was staying and had used their business services computer to acquire the tickets and boarding passes for the different sections of the trip.
-Each of these had been purchased using a selected created identity and a matching prepaid credit card.
+In each city he had made late night visits to hotels close to where he was staying and had used their business services computer to acquire the tickets and boarding passes for the different sections of the trip.
+Each of these had been purchased using one of his many previously created false identities and a matching prepaid credit card.

 “Jerry, I need you to cover for me as best you can.
 If the client asks, I’m chasing down some leads in the outlying communities.
 Also, here is my cell phone.
 Use it to make a few local calls using my identity, as well as to call my office to periodically check my voice mail.
 Before I leave, we’ll pick up a couple of prepaid phones for any needed communication between us, including relaying important calls and e-mails.”